 Do you have Valentine’s Day covered this year?
-This holiday can be full of love; however, if you have a loved one with food, environmental or skin allergies, this sweet holiday can turn sour very quickly.
+This holiday can be full of love; however, if you have a loved one with food, skin or environmental allergies, this sweet holiday can turn sour very quickly.
 It is essential to keep these allergies in mind when purchasing gifts, and have a thought-out prevention plan in place to allow for you and your loved one to have a fun-filled, yet safe Valentine’s Day.
 Here are some tips to keep your Valentine’s Day full of love, and clear of allergies:

 1. Consider your sweetheart’s food allergies

-2. See red with roses
+2. See red with roes

 Nothing says Valentine’s Day like red roses!
 But for those allergic to plant pollen, you may want to steer clear of flowers.
 Although roses and some other flowers produce very little or no pollen, you may want to air on the side of caution and opt for another allergy-friendly gift, such as a handwritten letter or card.